flaviavenerabile/frequency-attestation-corpus-information/index.md

 By default, <tt>frac:Collocation</tt> is insensitive to word order.
 If a collocation is word order sensitive, it should be defined as `rdfs:subClassOf rdf:Seq`.
 Collocation analysis typically involves additional parameters such as the size of the context window considered.
 Such information can be provided in human-readable form in <tt>dct:description</tt>.

 <div class="note">
-> Note that FrAC collocations can be used to represent collocations both in the lexicographic sense (as complex units of meaning) and in the quantative sense (as determined by collocation metrics over a particular corpus), but that the quantitative interpretation is the preferred one in the context of FrAC.
+> Note that FrAC collocations can be used to represent collocations both in the lexicographic sense (as complex units of meaning) and in the quantitative sense (as determined by collocation metrics over a particular corpus), but that the quantitative interpretation is the preferred one in the context of FrAC.
 To mark collocations in the lexicographic sense as such, they can be assigned a corresponding `lexinfo:termType`, e.g., by means of `lexinfo:idiom`, `lexinfo:phraseologicalUnit` or `lexinfo:setPhrase`.
 If explicit sense information is being provided, the recommended modelling is by means of `ontolex:MultiWordExpression` and the OntoLex-Decomp module rather than `frac:Collocation`.
 To provide collocation scores about a `ontolex:MultiWordExpression`, it can be linked via `rdfs:member` with a `frac:Collocation`.
 </div>

-Collocations are `frac:Observable`s, i.e., they can be ascribed `frac:frequency`, `frac:attestation`, `frac:embedding`, they can be described in terms of their (embedding) similarity, and they can be nested inside larger collocations.
+Collocations are `frac:Observable`s, i.e., they can be attributed `frac:frequency`, `frac:attestation`, `frac:embedding`, they can be described in terms of their (embedding) similarity, and they can be nested inside larger collocations.

 Collocations can be described in terms of various collocation scores.
 If scores for multiple metrics are being provided, these should not use the generic `rdf:value` property, but a designated subproperty of `frac:cScore`: